sevilcoskun/Airport-Assignment/README.md

 - Java 17 JDK Installed
 - Maven Installed
 # Run Applicaiton
+Open Terminal in the Project Folder and run :
+> mvn spring-boot:run

   1. To get all Runaways for a given country NAME:
   - Go to your Web Browser and type
   - > localhost:8080/country-runaways?name={PUT COUNTRY NAME}